dtkaplan/CompactInference/docs/060-FandR.md

 Many people prefer to look at a ratio $v_m  / v_r$ to quantify how close the model values are to  the values of the response variable.
 If the model does a good job accounting for the response variable, then $v_m$ will be close to $v_r$.
 That is, the ratio will  be close to 1.
 On the other hand, if the model tells us little or nothing about  the response variable, $v_m$ will  be close to zero and the ratio itself  will be zero.

-The  ratio has a famous name: *R-squared$,  that  is:
+The ratio has a famous name: *R-squared*,  that  is:

 $$R^2 = v_m / v_r$$
-Another, more  obscure name for $R^2$ is *coefficient of determination*, which is awkward but  does express the point  that $R^2$ is about  the extent to  which the explanatory variables, when  passed  through the model, determine the response variable.
+A more  obscure name for $R^2$ is *coefficient of determination*, which is awkward but  does express the point  that $R^2$ is about  the extent to  which the explanatory variables, when  passed  through the model, determine the response variable. $R^2$ is, literally, the faction of  the variance of the response variable that has been captured by the model.

-- Biggest possible $R^2$ is 1,  which can only occur when the model values are exactly the same as the values of the  response variable.
+$R^2$ can never be bigger than one and can never be negative.
+When $R^2 = 1$,  the model  values are  exactly the same as the values of  the response variable.

-$R^2$ is, literally, the faction of  the variation in the response variable that has been captured by the model.

-- $R^2$ is never negative.
-This is part of the reason why keeping  track of $df$ is important when there are multiple explanatory  variables, or, to be  more precise, multiple explanatory vectors.
+When there is no connection between the r esponse and explanatory variables, $R^2$ will be  small.
+Ideally, it  would be zero, but the process of random sampling generally pushes it a little away from zero.
+One way to think about F is as indicating  when there is so little  data that a small but non-zero R^2^ is consistent with the hypothesis that there is no connection between the response and explanatory variables.

 ## F in statistics books